yihao-liu/Gene-Technology-HS2023/README.md

 #### Usage

+1. Rename the folder **data_to_use** with **data**.

-1. Download the Data:
+2. Download the Data:
-   Before running the notebook, you need to download the data folder required for this project.
+   Before running the notebook, you need to download the data required for this project.
 Get the data from [this link](https://codeocean.com/capsule/3003146/tree/v1).
 Make sure to place it in the appropriate directory within your project folder as described before.

-2. Launch Jupyter Notebook:
+3. Launch Jupyter Notebook:
     ```
     jupyter notebook
     ```
 This will open a new page in your web browser with a list of files in your current directory.

-3. Navigate to the `Gene_Technology_showcase.ipynb` file and click on it to open.
+4. Navigate to the `Gene_Technology_showcase.ipynb` file and click on it to open.

-4. Once inside the notebook, you can run each cell by clicking on it and pressing `Shift+Enter`.
+5. Once inside the notebook, you can run each cell by clicking on it and pressing `Shift+Enter`.
 This will execute the code inside the cell and move to the next one.

 For a more detailed guide on using Jupyter Notebooks, please refer to the [official Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).